voxserv/kamailio-static-relay/README.md

 This project sponsored by BluePackets - http://www.bluepackets.com.au

-This is a Kamailio configuration that builds up a static SIP and RTP proxy and relays the packets between two IP interfaces on the server and two remote SIP servers.
-It allows to hide the internal network topology and go around some security or topology restrictions.
+This is a Kamailio configuration that builds up a static SIP and RTP proxy and relays the packets between two IP interfaces on the relay server and two remote SIP servers.
+It allows to hide the internal network topology and to go around some security or topology restrictions.

 The network topology consists of two segments: internal and external.
 The relay server has IP interfaces in both segments, and